Bavarian Blast

 Bavarian Blast is the summer festival held every year in New Ulm, Minnesota, United States.
-With numerous bands, activities and attractions the festival has been growing.
-It started off in the downtown area (mainly German Park) but has expanded to the point that the location was moved to the local fair grounds.
-The weekend event includes bands from Germany, local bands, Tubamania, 10K Race, and a parade.
+The festival features numerous bands, activities and attractions.
+Due to its growth in popularity over the years, the location was moved from the downtown area (mainly German Park) to the local fair grounds.
+The weekend event includes local bands, Tubamania, 10K Race, and a parade.
 The festival is held mid-July.

-The COVID-19 pandemic in 2020 forced officials to scrap the Blast & defer to 2021.
+The COVID-19 pandemic in 2020 forced officials to cancel the Blast & defer to 2021.

 Origin

 While Bavarian Blast is young, its true past goes back to polkas.
 New Ulm was once referred to as the "polka capital of the world" and so a summer festival called Polka Days evolved (1953).
 Within a few years the festival grew to thousands of loyal fans.
 In the 1980s the festival, whose focal point was an outdoor stage playing polkas til the early hours, reached 80,000.
 The festival grew too big and great for the city which caused New Ulm to end the festival in 1971.

 Soon the tradition of a summer festival continued with Heritagefest.
 Held at the fairgrounds, this festival was a big event for locals.
 The festival included a yearly drama about Hermann (local monument) called Hermannstraum.
 The festival faced financial difficulties, forcing it to end.